 naive apps delete <app-id>

-This immediately removes the Vercel project, Supabase project (if fullstack), all secrets, domains, and the associated engineer agent.
+Deletes the hosting project, the backend (if fullstack), all secrets, domains, deployment records, and archives the associated engineer agent.
+Irreversible.

-When the CEO creates a plan that includes apps, it:
+When the company has an agent container and the CEO creates a plan that includes apps, it: